AI Identity Protection for Creators

 The NO FAKES Act would help.
 It hasn't passed.

-Bipartisan legislation would create a federal right to control digital replicas of your voice and likeness, with $5,000-$25,000 in damages per violation.
-Reintroduced April 2025.
+Bipartisan legislation would create a federal right to control digital replicas of your voice and likeness, with $5,000 in statutory damages per violation.6 Reintroduced April 2025.
 Still waiting on Congress.

 The Missing Product